VITObelgium/asb-usecases/README.md

 ## Getting Started Tutorial

+### Introduction

 This tutorial will walk through the creation and execution of a simple workflow in the Automated Service Builder (ASB), which can serve as a starting template for future workflows.

-### Introduction

-The ASB interface is built around the concept of creating processes and workflows.
+The ASB interface is built around the concept of processes and workflows, just like building a Lego set.
-A process can be viewed as a sort of "unit of work", a building block that has inputs/outputs and does an elementary part of the work.
+A process can be viewed as a sort of "unit of work", a building block that has inputs/outputs and does an elementary part of the job.
-Each process runs it's own docker container.
+Each process runs in it's own docker container.
-By connecting the appropriate outputs to inputs between a set of processes, one can create workflows.
-A workflow can then be executed on the uderlying cluster.
+A workflow is a collection of processes interconnected by their inputs and outputs, which then can be executed on the uderlying cluster.

-In this example the maximum normalized difference vegetation index (NDVI) will be calculated.
+In this example we will develop a workflow for calculating the maximum normalized difference vegetation index (NDVI).
-The formula for NDVI is (B8-B4)/(B8+B4), where the input bands B4 is the red and B8 of the near-infrared part of the reflectance spectrum.
+The formula for NDVI is (B8-B4)/(B8+B4), where the input bands are B4: red and B8: near-infrared part of the reflectance spectrum.
+Source data will be queried from VITO's Terrascope catalog by specifying vector representation of the area of interest, start/end dates and collection.
+We will use the Sentinel-2 L2A collection, which is divided into so-called tiles and taken dates.
+Hence the catalog will return a list of string pairs (B4 and B8) overlapping with our area of interest.
-The inputs will be taken from the Sentinel L2A observations and NDVI needs to be computed at every pixel in the area of interest.
+NDVI will be computed computed at every pixel in the area of interest in a parallel fashion by processing each image pairs independently.
-Finally the max NDVI image is obtained by taking the maximum over a given time period.
+Finally, the max NDVI image is obtained by taking the pixel-level maximum over the time period.

 ### Pre-requisites

-You have read the following parts of the documentation:
+Please read the following parts of the documentation first:

 * nomenclature: [https://mep-wps.vgt.vito.be/docs/user/index.html#definitions-and-acronyms](https://mep-wps.vgt.vito.be/docs/user/index.html#definitions-and-acronyms)
 * how to manage processes: [https://mep-wps.vgt.vito.be/docs/user/index.html#processes-management](https://mep-wps.vgt.vito.be/docs/user/index.html#processes-management)